-We employ the $t$-$J$-$U$ model \cite{SpalekPhysRep2022,SpalekPhysRevB2017}, reformulated for the twisted bilayer system.
-The latter may be regarded as a formal generalization of Hubbard and $t$-$J$ models, and encompasses both of them as particular cases.
-The Hubbard model is not well suited for SGA and related (e.g., slave-boson) schemes due to lack of explicit exchange interactions.
+We employ the $t$-$J$-$U$ model \cite{SpalekPhysRep2022,SpalekPhysRevB2017}, reformulated for the TBC system.
+It may be regarded as a formal generalization of Hubbard and $t$-$J$ models, and encompasses both of them as particular cases.
+The Hubbard model is not well suited for SGA and related (e.g., slave-boson) approximation schemes due to lack of explicit exchange interactions.
 The magnetic exchange processes emerge in subleading orders of respective diagrammatic expansions,\cite{FidrysiakJPCM2018} making the problem intractable for large supercells addressed.
 In effect, low-order approximation solutions obtained within those three Hamiltonians may differ.
 The $t$-$J$ and $t$-$J$-$U$ models provide thus a methodological advantage over the complementary Hubbard-model description, allowing to discuss the high-$T_c$ SC already at the saddle-point-solution level.
 On the other hand, systematic variational wave function studies of both $t$-$J$ and $t$-$J$-$U$ model demonstrate that the $t$-$J$-$U$ model yields better global description of high-$T_c$ cuprates across their phase diagram than the $t$-$J$ model \cite{SpalekPhysRep2022}.
 In particular, the $t$-$J$-$U$ model reproduces quantitatively experimental doping dependence of the effective masses and Fermi velocity \cite{SpalekPhysRep2022}, as well as correctly accounts for certain subtle SC properties, including a crossover between BCS-like to non-BCS-like regimes.
 The latter effect occurs at the single meV scale, and is characterized by the sign change of kinetic energy gain at the SC transition \cite{DeutscherPhysRevB2005,LevalloisPhysRevX2016,SpalekPhysRevB2017}.
-Since the free energy landscape for twisted bilayer cuprates involves even smaller energy scales, we consider $t$-$J$-$U$ model as an appropriate departure point for addressing unconventional SC in those systems.
-Moreover, an attractive methodological feature of the $t$-$J$-$U$ Hamiltonian is that we do not need carry out the calculations in restricted (projected) Hilbert space without doubly-occupied sites.
-Yet, the $t$-$J$-model case may still be accounted for by taking the large-$U$ limit.
-This and other aspects of the approach have been discussed at length in our previous papers \cite{SpalekPhysRep2022,SpalekPhysRep2022}.
+Since the free energy landscape for TBC involves even smaller energy scales, we consider $t$-$J$-$U$ model as an appropriate departure point for addressing unconventional SC in those systems.